lumokitho/esphome-components-eqiva/README.md

 I have to thank you [@digaus](https://github.com/digaus/esphome-components-eqiva) for porting this to esphome.

 Had no clue how good esphome is!
 Did some small customizations to fit my needs.
-I'm using a ESP32-C3, so your example was not working out of the box.
+I'm using an ESP32-C3, so your example was not working out of the box.
 That's the one I use:
 [ESP32-C3 Mini](https://www.waveshare.com/esp32-c3-zero.htm)